symsoph/cse15l-lab-reports/week1-lab-tutorial.md

 In this tutorial, we are going to use a terminal (VSCode) to connect to a remote computer via the Internet.

 ## Step 1.
-Install `VSCode`, if it is not already on the computer you are using.
-[Install VSCode](https://code.visualstudio.com/) make sure you have the right version for Windows/Mac/etc.
+[Install](https://code.visualstudio.com/) `VSCode`, if it is not already on the computer you are using.
+Make sure you have the right version for Windows/Mac/etc.

 **For new VSCode users**

 > After installing, the screen you will see is going to be blank with a few example commands like *Ctrl/Command + `*

+Not new?
+Here is what the VSCode startup screen might look like if you already have VSCode installed before this tutorial.
 ![after install vscode](https://user-images.githubusercontent.com/120623425/212242718-5a5d146b-f744-4a64-9189-af575040fe81.png)

-Here is what the VSCode startup screen might look like if you already have VSCode installed before this tutorial.

 ## Step 2.